dailystory/docs/articles/changelog/2020/april.md

 * standarize phone number format
 * updates to allow mobile phone or email as a contact key
 * validation for phone numbers
+* Email no longer required to save a contact

 ## April 23, 2020
 * updates to web form to manage picklist